an open source SDR platform

-Pre-ordered units will ship immediately after all rewards have shipped to Kickstarter backers, estimated July 2014.
+Pre-ordered units will ship shortly after all rewards have shipped to Kickstarter backers, estimated August 2014.
 For the latest information on development and manufacturing, follow the Kickstarter updates.

 HackRF One from Great Scott Gadgets is a Software Defined Radio peripheral capable of transmission or reception of radio signals from 10 MHz to 6 GHz.
 Designed to enable test and development of modern and next generation radio technologies, HackRF One is an open source hardware platform that can be used as a USB peripheral or programmed for stand-alone operation.

 - 10 MHz to 6 GHz operating frequency

 - half-duplex transceiver

 - up to 20 million samples per second